 Indonesia – June 2011

-Besakih Temple, often referred to as Bali’s “Mother Temple” sits high on the southwestern slopes of Mount Agung.
+Besakih Temple, often referred to as Bali’s “Mother Temple,” sits high on the southwestern slopes of Mount Agung.
 It is considered to be the largest and holiest of the island’s temples and, to the Balinese, visiting the temple sanctuaries of Besakih is a special pilgrimage.
-Many stairs lead up to the sacred mountainside, leading to the many temples that vary according to types, status, and functions.
+Many stairs lead up to the sacred mountainside, leading to the many temples that vary according to type, status, and function.

-While a beautiful and expansive location, one is followed the whole time by little girls selling packs of postcards.
+While a beautiful and expansive location, one is followed the whole time by young girls selling packs of postcards.
 Outside the temple complex, from the parking area to the stairs, one hears the incessant cry of “One for 10,000!”
-At the time, 10,000 Indonesian Rupiah was a little over $1.
+At the time, 10,000 Indonesian rupiah is a little over $1.
 Inside the complex the offer becomes “Two for 10,000!”
 This offer follows you everywhere—outside temples, inside temples, resting at the top—from every direction and from dozens of girls and is pronounced “Two for ten thouuuuuusaaaaaaand!”

 My wife finally gives in while heading out of the complex, figuring this will silence the offers.
 No such luck.
+We continue to be followed and offered packets of postcards.
 Even when one of the girls is informed that postcards have already been purchased, she simply replies, “But not from me!”